josemarialuna/smallDataIndex/README.md

 # smallDataIndex

 This package contains Weka Cluster algorithm with a complete list of indices that will help you to decide the optimal number of clusters that the dataset could have.
+The package includes the followings indices:
+*  Silhouette
+*  Dunn
+*  BD-Silhouette [1]
+*  BD-Dunn [1]
+*  Davies-Bouldin
+*  Calinski-Harabasz
+*  MaximumDiameter
+*  SquaredDistance
+*  AverageDistance
+*  AverageBetweenClusterDistance
+*  MinimumDistance.

 ## Getting Started